RGANJAM-786/K8s/rc-rs-deamonset-deployment.md

 “Let’s say I want to monitor the health of every Kubernetes node.
 If I run Node Exporter as a Deployment, Kubernetes might schedule Pods on only 2–3 nodes, leaving the rest unmonitored.
 Instead, I use a DaemonSet, which guarantees that one Node Exporter Pod runs on each node.
 This way, no matter how many nodes I have, every node has exactly one monitoring agent.
 Prometheus then scrapes these Pods to get full cluster metrics.”

+❓ Why use DaemonSet when we already have ReplicaSet / ReplicationController / Pod?

+“A ReplicaSet or RC only ensures a number of Pods are running, but it doesn’t control where they run.
+If I set replicas=5, all Pods could still end up on the same node.
+A DaemonSet is designed for node-level workloads — it guarantees one Pod runs on every node in the cluster.
+That’s why DaemonSets are used for things like monitoring agents, log collectors, or network plugins, where you need one agent per node.
+ReplicaSet/RC are for scaling applications, DaemonSet is for per-node system services.”